ccp4/EDdocs/docs/projects/scattering.md

 ### Classical collision

-Scattering can be seen as collisions between particles through an interacting force.
+Scattering can be interpreted as collisions between particles through an interacting potential (or force).
+The most basic treatment of colliding particles is the classical billiard ball model which corresponds to the case where there is no interacting potential.
-To some extent, those collisions are analogous to classical billard ball like collisions.
-The analogy is driven by the fact that in all those events, the energy and momentum of the whole system before and after interaction must be conserved.
+The only constraint is that the energy and momentum of the whole system before and after collision must be conserved.

-For billard ball like particles of mass $m_1$, $m_2$ and initial speed $v_1$, $v_2$ those conservation laws yield in 1D :
+For point-like particles of mass $m_1$, $m_2$ and initial speed $v_1$, $v_2$ the conservation laws yield in 1D :

 \begin{eqnarray}
     v_1^{'} &=& v_1 + \frac{2m_2}{m_1+m_2}(v_2-v_1) \\